rabinnh/conky-stocks/README.md

 # conky-stocks

-This small project uses the api.iextrading.com stock API to fetch and retrieve stock prices for Conky
+This small project uses the Yahoo stock API to fetch and retrieve stock prices for Conky

 ## Script